Thursday, 12th of July 2011

 E-coli outbreak & trip to Germany

-Before you went on holiday to Germany there was a big E.coli outbreak there, people were dying from it in large numbers and no one was sure where it was coming from.
+Before you went there was a big E.coli outbreak in Germany, people were dying from it in large numbers and no one was sure where it was coming from.
 It started with cucumbers and ended with bean sprouts, in the Hamburg area.
-I was worried about letting you go, but as this was linked to vegetables, I didn’t see it as much of a problem for a bunch of teenagers not to touch sprouts/cucumbers/raw vegetables in general.
-So off you went.
+I was worried about letting you go, but as this was linked to vegetables, I didn’t see it as much of a problem for a bunch of teenagers who would touch sprouts/cucumbers/raw vegetables.
+Off you went.
 You had a good time and fortunately this time you didn’t come back saying you wanted to go and live with your friends, like you did last year!

 News compilation from the time of outbreak: